browniebroke/deezer-python/CONTRIBUTING.rst

    pass for all supported Python versions.
 4. If your change is worthwhile a mention in the changelog, update the Unreleased section of ``HISTORY.rst``.
-5. If this is your first contribution, don't forget to leave your name in the ``AUTHORS.rst`` file.

 Create a New Release
 --------------------